finos/datahelix/docs/DeveloperGuide.md

       | null |
 ```

 More examples can be seen in the [generator Cucumber features](https://github.com/finos/datahelix/tree/master/orchestrator/src/test/java/com/scottlogic/datahelix/generator/orchestrator/cucumber).
-This document shows [an outline of how Cucumber is used within DataHelix](./developer/CucumberCookbook.md).
+The [Cucumber Cookbook](./developer/CucumberCookbook.md) shows an outline of how Cucumber is used within DataHelix.

 ## Contributing